Mozgo-kontrol/Coronamessager/README.md

 ## Features

-- Register or login as an user.
+- Register or login as an user
-- Update user account.
+- Update user account
-- Apply filters for searching distance.
+- Apply filters for searching distance
 - Find user lokation
 - Storing data in the Firebase